rodrigoftw/tbnb/README.md

 ## API Routes

-The routes created for the api are listed below:
+The routes created for the API are listed below:

 **`GET    /products`**: Lists all products from the API;